SAR Course - Advanced Systems and Robotics

 Presentation

-The national master's degree is part of the development of mechanical systems equipped with a certain level of intelligence capable of providing autonomy and automation such that it is possible to:
+The national Master of Science degree is designed to advance the development of mechanical systems equipped with a degree of intelligence capable of providing the autonomy and automation necessary to:

 • Improving production and reducing the drudgery of work